Summer Fashion Lab

 A Pre-College Fashion Summer Program

 If you're interested in a program that can jumpstart your fashion career, LIM College’s Summer Fashion Lab might be a great fit for you.
-It is a comprehensive pre-college summer fashion program that offers high school and college students the opportunity to study fashion at the college level, experience New York City, and test-drive a college exclusively devoted to the business of fashion.
-Students have a variety of one-week credit and non-credit courses to choose from throughout June and July, as well as the opportunity to live in LIM’s residence hall.
+It is a comprehensive pre-college summer fashion program that offers high school students the opportunity to study fashion at the college level, experience New York City, and test-drive a college exclusively devoted to the business of fashion.
+Students have a variety of one-week credit and non-credit courses to choose from throughout July, as well as the opportunity to live in LIM’s residence hall.
 Last year, nearly 400 students from across the U.S. and several different countries attended our pre-college summer fashion program, and half resided in the residence hall.

 *Students can earn up to three elective college credits during the program